 The chart below demonstrates the revenue-neutral tax rate for FY22 would be 67.03¢.
 However, as part of the 2016 Bond Referendum, it has been disclosed in prior budget documents that there would be an increase to the tax rate in FY22 to pay for the debt service associated with this referendum.
 Initially, it was thought that the total debt leveling tax rate for the 2016 Bond Referendum would be 7.4¢.
-However, due to good financial stewardship by the Board of Commissioners and the current bond market, the total debt leveling rate for the 2016 Bond Referendum will be 5.45¢.
-As the tax rate already included 2.9¢ of this debt leveling rate, the increase for FY22 is only 2.55¢.
-The other debt leveling plan rates are being adjusted down as well, and the Board of Commissioners also reduced the tax rate by an additional 1.0¢, which results in a tax rate of 67.78¢ per \$100 valuation for FY22 - a decrease of 6.57¢ from the FY21 Adopted Budget.
+However, due to good financial stewardship by the Board of Commissioners and the current bond market, the total debt leveling rate for the 2016 Bond Referendum will be 5.5¢.
+As the tax rate already included 2.9¢ of this debt leveling rate, the increase for FY22 is only 2.6¢.
+The other debt leveling plan rates are being adjusted down as well which results in a tax rate of 68.88¢ per \$100 valuation for FY22 - a decrease of 5.47¢ from the FY21 Adopted Budget.